validatedpatterns/docs/industrial-edge/troubleshooting.md

 #### Symptom: `make install` does not complete in a timely fashion (~10 minutes from start).
 Status messages keep scrolling.

-**Cause:**: One of the conditions for installation has not been completed.
+**Cause:** One of the conditions for installation has not been completed.
 See below for details.

 **Resolution:** Re-run the failing step outside the loop.
 See below for how.